 - gas processing plants

-- Schedule 1 substances are those listed in Schedule 1 of both the Dangerous Goods Safety (Storage and Handling of Non-explosives) Regulations 2007 and Dangerous Good Safety (Major Hazard Facilities) Regulations 2007.
+Schedule 1 substances are listed in the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007.

 What legislation applies to MHFs in Western Australia?

-The legislation requires MHFs to have a dangerous goods licence and comply with the specific MHF regulations as well as the applicable storage and handling, explosives and security risk substances regulations.
+The legislation requires MHFs to have a dangerous goods licence and comply with MHF regulations, as well as the applicable storage and handling, explosives and security risk substances regulations.

 Where applicable, refer to Dangerous Goods Safety (Explosives) Regulations 2007 or Dangerous Goods Safety (Security Risk Substances) Regulations 2007.